Armen Margarian: Early life and education

 Armen Margarian was born in Yerevan, Armenia.
-His family moved to the USA when he was a teenager.
+His family moved to the US when he was a teenager.
 Margarian graduated from the University of Southern California with a BS degree in Molecular Biology in 2001.

 In 1998, Armen became a McNair Scholar and conducted extensive research in the field of Neurobiology at the USC School of Pharmacy.
 His research was presented at the 5th International McNair Conference.

 From 2000 to 2002, Margarian conducted research at the UCLA department of Cardiology and Cardiothoracic surgery.
 He co-authored a research article in the peer-reviewed journal Transplantation on “Cause of Atrioventricular Block in Patients After Heart Transplantation.”.

 Armen continued his education at the USC Marshall School of Business and received his MBA in 2006.
 During his years in graduate school he was the president of the Armenian Graduate Student Association and lead numerous fundraising projects to rebuild schools and hospital around the world.

 Margarian frequently lectures at the University of Southern California, American University of Armenia and The Tumo Center for Creative Technologies.